BradleyCulley/bradleyculley.github.io/_posts/2026-03-26-we-are-forged-in-the-fires-of-our-youth.md

 <p>
 I conveyed that impression to my father, who told me Jack Kerouac used to say he felt "wiped clean" after his famous trips across the country.
-The slate was made blank, so to speak.
+The slate was made blank.
 </p>

 <p>